 The following injuries and illnesses are often classified as permanent total disabilities because they prevent an individual from working in any sort of gainful employment:

 All other permanent disabilities are considered partial disabilities.
 In most states, permanent partial disabilities are either scheduled or unscheduled.

-In some states, workers with multiple schedules losses can receive separate awards for each.
-In other states, multiple disabilities would be treated as an unscheduled loss and calculated as a whole person impairment (see below).
+In many states, workers with multiple schedules losses can receive separate awards for each.
+In some states, multiple disabilities would be treated as an unscheduled loss and calculated as a whole person impairment (see below).

 An unscheduled loss is one that doesn't appear on the state's list and is usually more complicated to calculate.
 Some states compensate these disabilities using a whole person impairment-based approach.
 For example, a 100% whole person impairment might be worth 350 weeks.
 If you received a 50% whole person impairment rating for a back injury, you would receive benefits for 175 weeks.

 Other states don't use an impairment-based approach for unscheduled losses.
 Some of these states measure the worker's actual wage loss due to the impairment, by comparing what the worker made before and after the injury.
 Other states measure the worker's loss of future earning capacity, considering several factors, such as the workers' age, education, and training.